I feed two specific local pigeons on my window sill (though not all the time, of course).

 Something similar holds true for pigeons.

-The two birds who see me as a friendly neighbour currently have two youngsters who were still following them around a little bit until very recently.
-It’s the pair’s first offspring.
+The two birds who see me as a friendly neighbour finally had two young (later in 2019), their first offspring.
 One of the youngsters became more independent earlier; he or she is almost the spitting image of dad.
+The other one stuck around a bit longer.
+They kept having to shoo him away.

-These babies rarely stop by on my window sill these days, and when they do, they usually just sit there to seek some shelter from westerly wind and rain.
+These babies rarely stop by on my window sill these days, and when they do, they usually just sit there for a moment to seek some shelter from westerly wind and rain.
 They’re gorgeous.

 And until only a few years ago, I paid no attention to pigeons and knew next to nothing about this amazing species…